cre-dev/xml2db/docs/index.md

 # Loading XML into a relational database

-`xml2db` is a Python package which allows parsing and loading XML files into a relational database.
-It builds automatically a mapping between an XML schema and a set of tables in the database.
-It means that it can handle complex XML files which cannot be denormalized into flat tables.
-It works out of the box, without any custom mapping rules.
+`xml2db` is a Python package which allows parsing and loading XML files into a relational database:

+* it maps automatically a XSD schema with a set of tables in the database
+* it can handle complex XML files which cannot be denormalized into flat tables
+* it works out of the box, without any custom mapping rules.

-`xml2db` fits well within an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern as it allows loading XML files into a relational data model which is very close to the source data, yet easy to work with, being flat database tables.
+`xml2db` fits well within an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern: it loads XML files into a relational data model which is very close to the source data, yet easy to work with, being flat database tables.

-Starting from an XSD schema which represents a given XML structure, `xml2db` builds a data model, i.e. a set of database tables linked to each other by foreign keys relationships.
-Then, it allows parsing and loading XML files into the database, and getting them back from the database into XML format if needed.

 ## How to load XML files into a database